jrafaaael/grocery-bud/README.md

 "Grocery Bud" is a project inspired by the "Grocery Bud" project from the "Vanilla Javascript Projects" series of projects by John Smilga.
 The GitHub repository is https://github.com/john-smilga/javascript-basic-projects .

-# Update main.js
+# Changelog
-Added support to localstorage.
+  1) Update main.js: Added support to localstorage.

-# Update style.css without comments...
-Update style.css without comments and with the styles finished
+  2) Update style.css without comments...: Update style.css without comments and with the styles finished.